Bireley's: History

 In 1959, General Foods sold its Bireley's operations to Chicago-based dairy ingredients supplier Krim-Ko.
 The brand subsequently disappeared from most markets over the following few decades.
-By the 1990s, its international operations, by then owned by TLC Beatrice, remained only in Thailand (in addition to Japan, where Asahi had acquired trademark rights in 1980).
+By the 1990s, its international operations, by then owned by Reginald Lewis's TLC Beatrice, remained only in Thailand (in addition to Japan, where Asahi had acquired trademark rights in 1980).
 TLC Beatrice sold its interest in Bireley's California Orange (Thailand) to Pokka Singapore in 2000, but Pokka soon offloaded the acquisition, which continued to operate at a loss, to Thai investors in 2003.
 In 2010, the Thai group, under the name Sunny Herb International Beverage, acquired the rights to the Bireley's brand in all twenty countries where it was registered, except Japan.
 The rights, as well as all of the Bireley's business and facilities in Thailand, were in turn sold to the Thai beverage manufacturer Ichitan for 1.78 billion baht (US$55 million) in 2014.
 Ichitan had expected to revive the ailing brand and re-expand into foreign markets, but despite initially successful marketing, the efforts failed to perform up to expectations.
 The product line was discontinued in 2019, leaving Japan as the only market where the brand is still found.